Fantastic Kindness Club Ideas with a Free Good Deeds Checklist

 Fun Kindness Club Activity Ideas

-Don't forget you can also download all these ideas on this handy checklist!
-There's a ready-made option to print and use or create your own with the Google Slides™ template.
+You can download all the ideas below as a handy club checklist!
+There's a ready-made option to print and use, or create your own with the Google Slides™ template.

 1. Kindness Suggestion Box